Part III : Explaining metaphysics

 This relationship can also equivalently be called "B happens after A", or "A influences B" or "A is in the memory of B", "A exists for B".

-In fact, all this should rather be talked about in the past: "happened". because every concious event only exists from the viewpoint of later events, and we cannot talk about events that do not exist yet.
+In fact, all this should rather be talked about in the past: "happened". because every conscious event only exists from the viewpoint of later events, and we cannot talk about events that do not exist yet.

 Moreover, no event can happen both before and after another (unless they are simultaneous, which may happen of course if we have several perceptions together).

-The existence of every concious event is half relative, half absolute.
+The existence of every conscious event is half relative, half absolute.
 First it is relative, as it does not exist yet as long as it did not happen.
 But after it happened, its existence will remain fixed forever, and accumulates "in memory".
 Indeed every event has an infinite future, that does not exist yet but will come progressively to existence in its time.
 To say it otherwise, the future is not specified (we don't know it) before it happened.
 Some information about it can be more or less predictable, but predictions can't be perfectly exact.

 The contents of memory can be hard to reliably check, and may eventually seem to be lost.
 This impression can be strong.
 Even in many cases, memory contents may seem to be completely lost (especially of dreams, or of past lives under an assumption of reincarnation).
 This means that the behaviors seem to not depend on these past events, and can be understood separately from them to an excellent approximation.
 However, this strong approximation is "only an appearance".
 Many NDE testimonies confirm that all the past contents of life remain "somewhere" in memory anyway, no matter if we seem to have forgotten them.

-Moreover, here is another argument to support the idea that, though somehow hidden, the memory of the concious past keeps existing somewhere intact.
+Moreover, here is another argument to support the idea that, though somehow hidden, the memory of the conscious past keeps existing somewhere intact.
 Imagine it was not, and that, instead, this memory only consists of something like a computer memory that can be arbitrarily written or modified.
 This would especially the case in a materialist view where memory would merely consist in configurations of brain cells.

 In this case, nothing would prevent external influences to rewrite or make up this memory completely.
 Imagine this: what if you did not really live the life you think you lived but all your body and brain with all its memory has just been built up by some superintelligent aliens 5 minutes ago.
 Would that be that possible ?
-If materialism was true, or if in any other way it was possible to arbitrarily modify or make up concious memory, then you would have no reliable evidence that anything you remember ever really happened to you.
+If materialism was true, or if in any other way it was possible to arbitrarily modify or make up conscious memory, then you would have no reliable evidence that anything you remember ever really happened to you.

 Instead, something deep in your mind leads you to hold as an evidence that your memory can't all be faked.
 Then, the act of giving this intuition the status of an effective evidence as it naturally suggests, requires to admit that memory is of a sort of unalterable nature.
 Namely, that this memory contains the effective evidence, or we can say, the reality itself, of the remembered events.